Deep learning vs machine learning: Key differences

 You show an apple to a child and say apple.
 The child traces its shape and learns that it’s an apple, will squeal apple everytime it spots one.
 That’s one way to put how machine learning works.
 It’s a subset of AI—allows computer systems to learn—and make decisions from large, structured data sets without being explicitly programmed.
 Like a child’s brain, ML continually tracing patterns in the data it is trained on with the help of complex algorithms.
 That’s how it identifies the logic behind a problem, and makes correct predictions for a new set of data.

-In the real world, you could notice businesses using machine learning in multiple avenues—from uncovering complex insights to generating business predictions to performing functions such as Business Process Automation and more.
+In the real world, you could notice businesses using machine learning in multiple avenues.
+Machine learning could solve problems like uncovering complex insights to generating business predictions to performing functions such as Business Process Automation and more.

 Deep learning

 At the outset, here's something you've got to know—Deep learning is in fact a type of machine learning.
-It’s built inspired by the structure and function of our very own brains.
+Deep learning is built inspired by the structure and function of our very own brains.

 Imagine showing the same child apples, oranges, pears, and many similar objects, teaching and training to say the right answer.
 And the child does, comparing the intricate patterns, shapes, colors, and other differentiating factors.
 That’s how deep learning works.